galexrt/www.edenmal.moe/content/post/2019/Matrix-Synapse-SAML2-Login.md

 ---
 title: "Matrix Synapse SAML2 Login"
 tags:
+  - Matrix
-  - SSO
+  - Matrix Synapse
   - SAML2
-  - Matrix Synapse
-categories:
-  - Matrix
 author: Alexander Trost
 description: "Tutorial on how to use Keycloak with Matrix Synapse Homeserver for authentication of users."
 date: 2019-06-28T11:51:19+02:00